Panasonic Flashxpress Digital Small Toaster Oven In-depth Review

 While not as durable, they cool down faster and are easier to clean.
 However, if grease splashes onto the heating elements while cooking, it’ll leave permanent stains.

-The upper heating element is closer to the front of the cooking chamber while the interior light is closer to the back (+2).
-During cooking, the light automatically cycles on and off in sync with the heating elements which means you can manually turn it on but not off.
+Having an interior light is already quite rare for a small toaster oven (+3).
+More peculiar is how during cooking, the light automatically cycles on and off in sync with the heating elements which means you can manually turn it on but not off.

 The oven has a mechanism to smoothly pull the rack halfway toward you as the door is opened (+1).
 However, this design choice meant that the cooking chamber only has one tray level instead of two which is more common in small toaster ovens (+1).

 The cooking chamber has a coating for easy cleaning but it’s not 100% non-stick (+1).
-The oven doesn’t have a convection system to help with heat distribution, similar to many other small units (-1).
+The oven doesn’t have a convection system to help with heat distribution, similar to many other small units.

 Capacity